-Cisco Industrial IoT Networking (INFND) training course gives you an overview of the protocols, applications, and network infrastructure you need to support and manage Industrial Internet of Things (IIoT) solutions.
+Cisco Industrial IoT Networking (INFND) training course provides an overview of the protocols, applications, and network infrastructure you need to support and manage Industrial Internet of Things (IIoT) solutions.
 You will learn about IIoT industry verticals and how different protocols are used within them.
 The course also covers configuring and verifying the protocols on Cisco IIoT networking devices.

 Define what IIoT is and identify IIoT architectures.